Probation, Disqualification, & Reinstatement

 Students transferring to College of the Desert from another college are subject to the same probation and dismissal policies as College of the Desert students.

-Students on two consecutive terms of probation may lead to the loss of the Board of Governors Fee Waiver.
-See page 34, under the Financial Aid section.
+Students on two consecutive terms of probation may lead to the loss of the California College Promise Grant.
+See Satisfactory Academic Progress, Financial Aid section.

 Notification of Probation